Updated Summer 2019

 With an 80-litre backpack you can carry the boat, camping gear and several days of food on your back.
 At the water’s edge you inflate, secure your pack over the bow (or inside the hull via a sealed zip) and paddle off along rivers or across lakes.
 At the other end deflate, roll it up, ‘shrink wrap’ by sucking out the excess air to make it nice and compact then carry on trekking.

 A packraft also makes an agile white water boat (below) which, with a deck, will manage white water as gnarly as you’d dare.

 Like IKs, packrafts bounce off rocks and are more stable than regular hardshell kayaks.
 They can even be eskimo rolled with suitable thigh straps.
-In all the time I’ve used them I’ve never had a puncture in the hull, not would expect one with careful use.
+In all the time I’ve used them I’ve never had a puncture, not would expect one with careful use.

-Unlike a full-sized raft here’s no need for a bulky pump; you inflate by scrunching a featherlight airbag screwed into a valve on the boat, as shown left.
-Then you top off by mouth, the firmer the boat the better it rides.
+Unlike a full-sized raft, there’s no need for a bulky pump; you inflate by scrunching a featherlight airbag screwed into a valve on the boat, as shown left.
+Then you top off by mouth: the firmer the boat the better it rides.

 In the video below (speeded up x 15) from walking up to a beach with my paddle in my pack, to loading up and paddling away took 8 minutes.

 With a packraft under your arm you can also walk or bus a few miles upriver, put in and paddle back.
 You can even strap a bicycle over the bow and bikeraft (left).
 All because a packraft is exceedingly light but very buoyant and stable and, being made of durable fabric, won’t burst on encountering a sharp noise.